Finding and counting vertex-colored subtrees: Conclusion

 \section{Conclusion}

-In this paper, we have obtained improved FPT algorithms for several variants of the \GM problem.
+In this paper, we have obtained improved FPT algorithms for several variants of the $\GM$ problem.
 Reducing to the \textsc{Multilinear Detection} problem resulted in faster running times and a polynomial space complexity.
-We have also considered the counting versions of these problems, for the first time in the literature.
-Our results demonstrate that the algebraic framework of \cite{Koutis:Williams:ICALP:2009} has potential applications to computational biology, though a practical evaluation of the algorithms remains to be done.
-In particular, how do they compare to implementations based on color-coding or ILPs \cite{Bruckner:2009,Blin:Sikora:Vialette:2010}?
+We have also considered the counting versions of these problems, establishing a complexity dichotomy between the colorful and multiset cases.
+Our results demonstrate that the algebraic framework of \cite{Koutis:Williams:ICALP:2009} has potential applications to computational biology, since our implemented algorithms based on Proposition~\ref{prop:xmld-counting} achieve comparable performance with existing software.

 We conclude with some open questions.
 A first question concerns our results of Section \ref{sec:multiset} for multiset motifs: is it possible to further reduce the $\bigos(4^k)$ running times?
 Another question relates to the edge-weighted problems considered in Section \ref{sec:edge-weighted}: our algorithms are only pseudopolynomial in the maximum weight $r$, can this dependence in $r$ be improved?
 Finally, is approximate counting possible for the $\# \pxmgm$ problem?
 We believe that some of these questions may be solved through an extension of the algebraic framework of Koutis and Williams.